 With everything online these days, getting a home loan is easier than ever.
 You don’t need a mortgage broker to hold your hand.
 A reputable bank with a modern lending system in place will allow you to apply online, submit all of the important documents needed for verification through a secure portal, and get fully preapproved without ever leaving your home.

 At Sammamish, we’ve made it extremely easy to complete your entire mortgage application online.
-You can do it all by yourself or with personalized assistance from one of our salaried loan officers (LOs) who will be there to walk you through each stage of your home buying journey from pre-approval to closing.
+You can do it all by yourself or with personalized assistance from one of our loan officers (LOs), who will be there to walk you through each stage of your home-buying journey from pre-approval to closing.

 Once you’re pre-approved, we’ll issue you a pre-approval letter that you can take with you and show sellers and real estate agents when you make an offer, proving you’re serious and have the backing needed to buy a home.
 You don’t need a mortgage broker at all.

-Wondering what’s the difference between a mortgage broker and a loan officer?
+Wondering what the difference is between a mortgage broker and a loan officer?
 A mortgage broker sets up borrowers with different lenders, brokering the deal and acting as a middleman, but not touching the actual nuts and bolts of the loan itself.

 A loan officer works for the lender as part of a team designed to complete the entire loan process in-house, interacting with you, the transaction coordinator, and the underwriter to ensure the process goes off without a hitch.